 Self-worth is your sense of value: how you assess your own value as a human being.
 Self-esteem is about the positive or negative feelings you have about yourself (low self-esteem refers to “negative” feelings, while high self-esteem refers to positive feelings).
 Your self-concept is how you think of yourself, behave, and act in the roles that you play.

 As you read these definitions, do you think social media contributes more to your feeling worthy or to your feeling inadequate?
-While the answer is different for each of us, we all must be mindful of what being online does to our self-worth, self-esteem, and self-concept.
+While the answer is different for each of us, we all must be mindful of what is online does to our self-worth, self-esteem, and self-concept.

 I was immersed in these topics this past weekend as a Master Ambassador for Dove at the We All Grow Summit, where I was both saddened and impressed.
 Impressed by Dove’s commitment to make social media a more positive place, and sad about Dove research findings: